InScight-Magazine/Print-Templates/example/subfiles/article-example1.typ

 Towards the Future
 The synergy between AI and biology has set the stage for groundbreaking discoveries and innovations.
 From protein structure prediction with AlphaFold to the use of neural networks in genomics and drug discovery, biology has been transformed into a data-driven, predictive and multi-disciplinary branch of science.
 Whether it's predicting disease, designing drugs, or deciphering the mysteries of life at the molecular level, AI is now an indispensable tool in every biologist’s toolkit.
 So, if you’re curious, now’s the time to dive into this captivating intersection of science and technology—where the future of biology is being driven by AI.

-#h-image("/images/himg.jpg", "This is a really long caption which should demonstrate how lines break in captions.", top, 40%)
+#h-image(path: "/images/himg.jpg", caption: "This is a really long caption which should demonstrate how lines break in captions.", position: top, width: 40%)

 #info([*Prof. Sengupta* is a strong proponent of interdisciplinary and collaborative research.
 Her group at IISER Kolkata (mCED) probes molecular machinations of diverse biological systems with physics and data based methods.])